-Recommendations Refer the care of people who appear to have oligometastatic melanoma to the specialist skin cancer multidisciplinary team (SSMDT) for recommendations about staging and management.
-Consider surgery or other ablative treatments (including stereotactic radiotherapy or radioembolisation) to prevent and control symptoms of the metastases.
-Relative value placed on the outcomes considered The GDG considered symptom control to be the most important outcome when drafting the recommendations.
+The GDG considered symptom control to be the most important outcome when drafting the recommendations.
 This outcome is considered to be the most important to patients and for which recommendations could have a major impact.
 Overall survival was also considered important for patients but because of the poor quality evidence the GDG agreed that evidence for this outcome should not be used when drafting the recommendations and so recommendations were made on the basis of clinical experience and consensus.

-Quality of the evidence The quality of the evidence was assessed using GRADE methodology and appropriate NICE Checklists.
+The quality of the evidence was assessed using GRADE methodology and appropriate NICE Checklists.
 Using these methods it was determined that the quality of the evidence for all reported outcomes was very low.
 All the studies included in the evidence review were retrospective cohort studies and all have a high degree of patient selection bias.

 As a result the GDG were limited when making their recommendations.
 In particular the GDG were unable to recommend any specific treatment to improve survival.

 Because of the very low quality evidence the GDG also used clinical experience and consensus to make these recommendations.

 Because of the lack of RCT evidence the GDG discussed whether a research recommendation should be made.
 However it was felt that the current emergence of new systemic therapies would make specific research recommendations become quickly out of date and inappropriate.

 The decision to refer the care of people with apparently oligometastatic melanoma to the SSMDT for recommendations about staging and management was based on GDG clinical consensus and similar advice already provided in the NICE Improving outcomes in people with skin tumours including melanoma.

+No evidence on either vulval or penile melanoma was identified for inclusion in the evidence review for this clinical question.
 Trade off between clinical benefits and harms The GDG concluded that the recommendations made would provide patients with an opportunity to have access to treatment which may improve symptoms.
 The GDG acknowledged that there is a risk of adverse side effects and needless investigation associated with the treatments recommended.
 The GDG concluded that the benefits of symptom control outweigh the drawbacks of needless investigations and side effects.
 Trade-off between net health benefits and resource use The GDG noted that no relevant published economic evaluations had been identified and no additional economic analysis had been undertaken in this area.
 This topic was not considered a priority area for the development of an economic model.
 The GDG agreed that although there may be additional costs associated with using surgery or other ablative treatments there would be a benefit from preventing or controlling of symptoms in a small population of patients.
 Because of a lack of evidence of survival benefit from these treatments, there may be an overall reduction in costs if clinicians decide not to use them.
 Other considerations When discussing the evidence and making recommendation the GDG also discussed the role of treatment for oligometastatic disease in other epithelial tumours and in particular the role of ablative treatments for metastatic disease.
-The GDG felt that there may possibly be a small change in practice as a result of the recommendations.
+The GDG agreed that there may possibly be a small change in practice as a result of the recommendations.
 No equalities issues were identified for this topic.

-7.21 Localised treatment for brain metastases
+7.2 Localised treatment for brain metastases

-2 Whole brain radiotherapy has been used for many years to treat patients with symptomatic

-3 brain metastases from melanoma.
-It entails five to ten outpatient visits to hospital over one to

-4 two weeks and is associated with side effects of tiredness, headache and hair loss.
-Its effect

-5 is variable and often short-lived.
+Whole brain radiotherapy has been used for many years to treat patients with symptomatic brain metastases from melanoma.
+It entails five to ten outpatient visits to hospital over one to two weeks and is associated with side effects of tiredness, headache and hair loss.
+Its effect is variable and often short-lived.